-The concept to form a county-wide fire department that would merge the Chino Fire District and the San Bernardino County Fire Agency was presented in 1985.
+The concept of forming a county-wide fire department that would merge the Chino Fire District and the San Bernardino County Fire Agency was presented in 1985.
 The proposed merger would consolidate the district and the agency under one governing group: The San Bernardino County Board of Supervisors.
 While the idea had merit, it created a severe financial downside and eliminated local control for fire protection.
 Funds generated by the Chino Fire District for fire protection were shared with other communities and were not spent in the district.
 As a result, Proposition W was placed on the ballot for the 1990 election.
-Voters approved the proposition, and the Chino Valley Independent Fire District was established.
+Voters approved the proposition and established the Chino Valley Independent Fire District.

 The Chino Valley Independent Fire District was established in November 1990 as a board-governed fire district with fire authority in Chino, Chino Hills, and surrounding unincorporated areas of San Bernardino County.

 Fire Station 66 in Chino Hills was completed in 1990, and Fire Station 64 in Chino Hills’ Carbon Canyon area was completed in 1991.
 Five new Pierce-Arrow 1500 GPM fire engines were ordered to replace the older engines that had serviced the district for 25 years.
 Staffing levels increased by one-third to accommodate the residential growth in Chino Hills and the industrial growth in Chino.
 The newly hired personnel staffed a second paramedic unit for the district and provided staffing for the 1994 Simon LTI, a 100-foot, tiller ladder truck.